 ||Fifty final selections announced

-Jeb Livingood will continue as series editor in 2018.
-Our 2018 guest editor is Kyle Dargan.
+Jeb Livingood will continue as series editor in 2019.
+Our 2019 guest editor is Cate Marvin.

 - The poems submitted for Best New Poets 2019 must be unpublished work, or work published after January 1, 2018, and for which the writer currently

 retains all rights (allowing the writer to publish it again without permission from another magazine or publisher).

 - Because many of our initial readers are former or current editors of Meridian, poems previously published in Meridian are NOT eligible.